CleanMachine1/DollarSkip/README.md

 out of or in connection with the software or the use or other dealings in the software.
 (MIT license)

-If you decided to run a stupid command which creates a
+If you decided to run a stupid command which creates a buffer overflow, expect a system crash!